ayah-kamal/netflixmovieanalysis/README.md

 In this analysis, the dataset used contains the information of all the movies and TV shows on Netflix.
 The dataset will be used to answer the research questions:
  - What is Saudi Arabia's top genre?
- - Which country adn director produces the most content?
+ - Which country produces the most content?
  - What's the best month to release content?

 ## About the Data